paulhab215/Misc_PHP/JSGrid/README.md

 # jsgrid-php
-Sample database structure for jsgrid with PHP for my food database
+Sample project for jsgrid with PHP